microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/3_Full-Ramp/readme.md

 <br>Depending on the number of steps requested and the acceleration/deceleration values, the motor mmay reach the desired speed limit (figure 1) or not (figure 2).
 If the distance to reach the speed is too small, the motor will accelerate and then start decelerating without reaching the limit speed.

 <br><img src="../images/stepper_acc_decel.png">
 <br>Figure 1.
-The stepper motor has time to accelerate, reach and cruise at the speed limit, followed by the deceleration period.
+The stepper motor has time to accelerate, reach and cruise at the speed limit, followed by the deceleration period

 <br><img src="../images/stepper_acc_decel_triangle.png">
 <br>Figure 2.
 The distance to reach the speed is too small.
-The stepper motor will accelerate and then start decelerating without reaching the limit speed.
+The stepper motor will accelerate and then start decelerating without reaching the limit speed

 ### Full-Step
 <br><img src="../images/full_step.png">